The Supersonic Project: SIGOs, a Proposed Progenitor to Globular Clusters, and their Connections to Gravitational Wave Anisotropies: Introduction

 This stream velocity suppresses formation of the earliest baryonic structures, such as minihalos, and therefore has an effect on early star formation and on the temperature of the early Universe.
 This has been explored in a variety of studies, having such diverse impacts as creating temperature-induced fluctuations in the cosmological 21 cm line \citep[e.g.,][]{dalal10,Visbal+12,McQuinn+12,Cain+20}, enhancing primordial black hole formation \citep[e.g.,][]{tanaka13,tanaka14,latif14,Hirano+17,schauer17}, and even creating primordial magnetic fields through temperature fluctuation-induced vorticity \citep{naoznarayan13}.
 Studies also show that this stream velocity has major impacts on the number densities of halos \citep{asaba16,tanaka13,tanaka14,bovy13,oleary12,naoz12,fialkov2012,TH,Maio}, as well as the overall gas fraction in halos \citep{asaba16,richardson13,Maio,oleary12,Naoz+13,greif11,fialkov2012,naoz12,tseliakhovich11,dalal10} and the size of halos able to retain gas at each redshift \citep{Naoz+13}.
 In addition, the stream velocity impacts the gas density and temperature profiles \citep{richardson13,oleary12,fialkov2012,greif11,Maio,liu11,Druschke+20}, and the halo mass threshold at which star formation occurs \citep{bovy13,oleary12,fialkov2012,greif11,Maio,liu11, schauer+19}.

 The aforementioned proposal by \citet[]{naoznarayan14} suggested that this stream velocity effect could lead to a possible formation mechanism for globular clusters.
 They found that a stream velocity of sufficient magnitude between a dark matter and baryonic overdensity could create a spatial offset between the collapsing baryonic overdensity and its parent dark matter halo.
 In certain instances, this effect is large enough to cause the baryonic overdensity to collapse outside the parent halo's virial radius, allowing it to be separated from the parent halo's gravitational influence entirely.
 This would create a baryonic clump depleted of dark matter in a similar mass range to present-day globular clusters.
+In addition, such a baryon clump would likely have a low metallicity attributable to its early formation, possibly consistent with that of the low-metallicity population of GCs.

 These objects, known as Supersonically Induced Gas Objects (SIGOs), have since been found in follow-up simulations \citep{popa,chiou18,chiou+19,Chiou+21}.
 However, there are still many outstanding questions about these objects.
 Notably, their large-scale abundance distribution has not been studied yet.
 This large-scale abundance is expected to be correlated with the magnitude of the stream velocity \citep{popa}.
 SIGO abundances determine their possible global effect on reionization as well as the distribution of the very first star clusters and possibly GCs.